sstsimulator/sst-docs/docs/guides/configuration/pythonConfigGuide.md

 Functions to enable statistics take an optional parameters list which allows users to configure the output frequency and/or collection type of the statistic (e.g., accumulator, histogram), as well as any statistic type-specific parameters.
 By default, all statistics are output once at the end of simulation and are of the accumulator type.
 See [General Notes on Statistics](../../config/stats/overview) for details.

 :::warning
-Enabling statistics must occur after the related components are created in the python file.
+Enabling statistics must occur after the related components are created in the Python file.
 :::